yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/system design/README.md

 * Step 3: Some Design Considerations.
 Pastebin shares some requirements with TinyURL, but there are some additional considerations.
   * What should be the limit on the amount of text user can paste at a time.
   * Should we impose size limits on custom URLs.
-* Step 4: Capacity Estimation and Constraints
+* Step 4: Capacity Estimation and Constraints (Traffic estimates -> Storage estimates -> Bandwidth estimates -> Memory estimates).

 </details>